The Terms of Reference for the Committee can be viewed below.

 18.d.
 Members must note that the disclosure of information contrary to Schedule 5 of the Act is an offence and is liable on summary conviction to a fine not exceeding $10,000 (s 59E(6)).

-19. Meetings will usually be held in Wellington.
-Actual and reasonable expenses for activities required by the Committee of its members (e.g., travel, accommodation, literature searches) will be met from the Committee’s budget provided prior approval is received.
+19.a.
+Meetings will usually be held in Wellington.
+Actual and reasonable expenses for activities required by the Committee of its members (eg, travel, accommodation, literature searches) will be met from the Committee’s budget provided prior approval is received. will usually be held in Wellington.
+Actual and reasonable expenses for activities required by the Committee of its members (eg, travel, accommodation, literature searches) will be met from the Committee’s budget provided prior approval is received.

-24. These terms of reference will be reviewed three years from the date at which they are approved by the Commission.
+22. These terms of reference will be reviewed three years from the date at which they are approved by the Commission, being 20.02.2023.